ginkgostreet/civicrm-demographics-client/README.md

 # civicrm-metrics-client

+## Installation and Configuration
+Visit the settings page to set the server URL to send metrics to.
+Enable and configure the scheduled job to collate and send the metrics.

 ##API Functions:
 **api.metrics.collate**
 This extension creates a new API method that can be schedule as a job to periodically report metrics to a defined server